Store Creation

 }

+But you don't want to do it this way.
 Even though this works, the intermediate operations clutter the UI declaration and make it harder to read.
-A second disadvantage is the absence of any meaningful naming; you have to understand all the filtering and mapping to understand, what would be rendered here.
+A second disadvantage is the absence of any meaningful naming - you have to understand all the filtering and mapping to understand what would be rendered here.
 A property in a store always has a (meaningful) name.

 Essentials